 Follow Us - Stay in touch and up to date:

-Almonty announces the filing of its unaudited interim condensed consolidated financial statements and MD&A for the three and nine months ended September 30, 2022 and another quarter of positive EBITDA from mining operations.
+Almonty announces the filing of its unaudited interim condensed consolidated financial statements and MD&A for the six months ended June 30, 2023 and $1.1M in positive EBITDA from mining operations.

 The principal business of Toronto, Canada-based Almonty Industries Inc. is the mining, processing and shipping of tungsten concentrate from its Los Santos Mine in western Spain and its Panasqueira mine in Portugal as well as the development of its Sangdong tungsten mine in Gangwon Province, South Korea and the development of the Valtreixal tin/tungsten project in north western Spain.